racodond/sonar-css-plugin/README.md

 * Number precision should not be too high
 * Obsolete properties should not be used
 * Obsolete pseudo-elements and pseudo-classes should not be used
+* Obsolete selector combinators should not be used
 * Over-specified selectors should be simplified
 * Properties that do not work with the "display" property should be removed
 * Property values should be valid